HL7-cz/img/input/includes/composition-intro.md

 ### Document structure

-The Imaging Report holds the following sections:
+The Imaging Report holds the following sections in this order:

 #### Header